What Are Credit Card Points? A Guide in Australia

 Retail-focused Rewards

-- Useful for gift cards and household purchases
+- Often used for gift cards or retail purchases

 How to choose a rewards credit card in Australia

-Choosing a credit card with points depends on your spending behaviour and financial habits.
-Key factors include:
+Choosing a rewards credit card depends on your financial situation, spending patterns, and preferences.

 For more guidance, see: